 - If you are applying for group classification, you can do so up to 12 months prior to your retirement date.

 Take Care of Your Health, Life and Dental Insurance

-- Meet with your Human Resources coordinator or manager to complete paperwork indicating your date of retirement, health, life, and Retiree Dental elections
+- Meet with your GIC Benefits Coordinator to complete paperwork indicating your date of retirement, health, life, and Retiree Dental elections

 - Carefully look at your optional life coverage.
 Rates increase dramatically at retirement and as you age, and you may want to consider canceling or reducing this coverage.

 - If you and/or your spouse are age 65 or over, visit Social Security to find out about Medicare and sign up for Medicare Part B if eligible.